Terror thwarted: Gunman shot dead near Israeli Consulate in Munich on 1972 Olympic massacre anniversary

 Reactions and Statements

-The attack has drawn condemnation from leaders in Germany and Israel.
+The attack has drawn condemnation from leaders in and .
 German Interior Minister Nancy Faeser labeled the incident a “serious situation” and reiterated the government’s commitment to the protection of Jewish and Israeli facilities.
 Bavarian state Premier Markus Söder also commented, emphasizing the effective coordination of the police and public security forces in averting a potential disaster.

 Israeli President Isaac Herzog condemned the attack, stressing the historical and emotional significance of the location and date.
 “On the day set in Germany to mark the memory of the 11 Israeli athletes who were murdered at the Munich Olympics 52 years ago by wrongful terrorists, a terrorist filled with hatred sought to murder innocents,” Herzog stated, expressing his shared horror with German President Frank-Walter Steinmeier.